Violins Books 1-5 and Violas and Cellos Books 1-3, please join us for this joyous in-person event!

 Registration opening soon.
 Fees: $20 per student; sibling discounts and scholarships available.
 Looking forward to seeing you there!

 Weekend Suzuki Workshops

 Students (Lightly Row and up) meet with a renowned Suzuki clinician faculty and delve into personalized, in-depth work in a small group of peers.
-Topics covered include technique, musicianship, and practical practice advice – plus enjoyment and inspiration!
+Topics include technique, musicianship, and practice advice – plus enjoyment and inspiration!
 Please prepare one memorized Suzuki piece of the student’s choice from their current repertoire to bring to the Masterclass.
 Parents/practice partners should plan to attend and observe.

 Group Suzuki Classes

 Students work with a dynamic and engaging clinician, building on their musical technique and skills while gaining fresh perspectives from a renowned teacher!
 Classes are grouped by instrument and level.
 Students will have a chance to play individually and to interact with faculty.
 They will also prepare repertoire together for the Play-In.

 Students broaden their musicianship and learn new musical styles.
 Our offerings have included Dalcroze movement, folk song, Klezmer, Irish fiddle, conducting, and Blues piano.
 A Saturday evening faculty feature concert and Q&A is a recent addition to our weekends.